 On the other hand, if you exercised some of your ISOs in advance, then the number of shares exceeding the 100K Limit due to acceleration will be reduced.
 Moreover, you could also be eligible for long term capital gains or at least a disqualifying disposition which avoids the Medicare surtax.

-If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at the Employee Stock Option Fund for more information on how we can assist you with a non-recourse cash advance.
+If you hold employee stock options or restricted shares in a private company funded by institutional venture capital, feel free to contact us at the Employee Stock Option Fund for more information on how we can assist you with non-recourse funding.
 By doing so, you can not only avoid the risks associated with investing directly in a startup but possibly improve your taxes as well.
 For ways to reduce stock option taxes or specific tax related support related to stock option exercises, please contact Scott Chou.